Party (Girls' Generation song): Reception

+Critical reception

 "Party" received generally positive reviews from music critics.
 Melissa Locker of Vanity Fair described "Party" as "wildly catchy" and deemed it the best song of the second week of July 2015.
 Casey Lewis, writing for Teen Vogue, characterized it as a "perfect-for-summer synth-pop anthem" and compared the song's music styles to works of American singer Katy Perry.
 Jeff Benjamin from Fuse described the song as "addictive" and felt that it would "get a ton of plays at your next gals' night out."
 He also named it the best song of the summer of 2015.
 A reviewer from The Malay Mail wrote a positive review, saying "If Korean super girl group Girls' Generation's new upbeat, bubble-gum pop single doesn't brighten up your day, we don't know what will."
+In a more unfavorable review, however, Kim Do-heon from IZM felt that "the song itself doesn't have that much power", and "it feels like the brakes have been put on innovation".

+Commercial performance

 "Party" was a commercial success in South Korea.
 It debuted atop the Gaon Digital Chart on the chart issue dated July 5–11, 2015, and sold 256,390 digital units within its first week of release.
 Meanwhile, the physical single album peaked at number two on the Gaon Album Chart.
 As of December 2015, "Party" has sold over 843,843 digital units in South Korea, becoming the 58th best-selling single of 2015.
 Additionally, it became the 59th best-performing single on the Gaon Digital Chart of 2015, based on digital sales, streaming, and background music (instrumental track) downloads.
 The physical release was the 32nd best-selling release of the year with sales of 76,385 units.

 "Party" debuted at number 22 on the Billboard Japan Hot 100 on July 20, 2015.
 The following week, it climbed to number 10, which later became its peak.
 On the Billboard World Digital Songs chart, "Party" peaked at number 4.